 If you are happy for your child to take part in the INTERACT study, please complete a parent/carer consent form as soon as possible.
-Your child's educational setting will provide you with either a link to an online consent form or a paper consent form.
+Your child's educational setting will provide you with either a link to an online consent form or two copies of a paper consent form for you to complete (one copy is to keep for your records).
+If you complete the online form, you will be able to download a PDF copy of your responses after submitting the form.